yuqianghan/editretro/README.md

 pip install --editable ./
 ```

-&nbsp;&nbsp;&nbsp; Remarks:
+&nbsp;&nbsp;&nbsp; **Remarks**:
 1. Set export CUDA_HOME=/usr/local/cuda in .bashrc;
+2. Please verify the versions of CUDA (11.6.0) and gcc (9.4.0);
-2. To ensure a successful installation of fairseq, please make sure to install Ninja first.
+3. To ensure a successful installation of fairseq, please make sure to install Ninja first.
 ```
 sudo apt install re2c
 sudo apt-get install ninja-build
 ```
+4. If installed successfully, a file named _fairseq/fairseq/libnat_cuda.cpython-310-x86_64-linux-gnu.so should have been generated.

 ## Preprocess data